FractalBlocks/Fractal.js/docs/ARCHITECTURE.md

 # Architecture

-Fractal is a fully featured framework to make frontend apps using a simple and powerfull architecture.
+Fractal is a fully featured framework to make frontend apps using a simple and powerful architecture.
 Is based on functional programming and other aproaches that simplifies UI development.
 Also may be used in other contexts, note that Fractal.js is an implementation of the Fractal architecture for the web platform, but its designed to be language agnostic.

 Fractal is an unidirectional user interface architeture that is fractal: